1. Sell/Option to a Producer or Production Company

 To pitch managers:

 - Follow the same steps outlined above in step 1 for approaching producers.

-- Research IMDb movies in the same genre as your script, determine who the writer is and view the writer's listing to discover who the writer's manager is.
+- Research IMDb movies in the same genre as your story, determine who the writer is and view the writer's listing to discover who the writer's manager is.

-- You may also refer to this resource list of literary managers who represent screenwriters.
+- You may also refer to this resource list of literary managers who represent writers.

 3. Attend a Film Market

 You can also meet producers at film festivals and especially film markets, where some companies are specifically looking for projects to develop.
 AFM (American Film Market) is held each year in November.
 Be sure to research which companies to approach based on the genre of film they produce and budget levels, as well as whether they get involved at the development stage (versus the sales/distribution stage) and any packaging elements they expect the script or story to already have in place.

 Apply to the Sundance Institute, Film Independent or similar program for writers/projects where you develop your story and have opportunities to directly meet producers, directors and/or financiers, or even have a short proof-of-concept film made of your story.
 (The Blacklist Partnerships and Programs includes collaborations with select studios and theaters to offer labs, residencies and playwriting commissions.)

 5. Connect with an Up-and-Coming Director or Producer to Get the Film Made